poseidon/matchbox/Documentation/bootkube.md

 * Create a network boot environment with `coreos/dnsmasq`
 * Create the example libvirt client VMs

-Build and install the [fork of bootkube](https://github.com/dghubble/bootkube), which supports DNS names (needed until Kubernetes 1.4).
+Build and install the [fork of bootkube](https://github.com/dghubble/bootkube), which supports DNS names.

 ## Examples